Frequently Asked Questions

 Product Information & Architecture

-What is a Federated Content Hub and how does it work?
+What is a federated content hub and how does Hygraph support it?

 Features & Capabilities

-Does Hygraph support integrations with other platforms and services?
+Does Hygraph support integration with asset management, search, and localization tools?

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-It offers enterprise-grade security features such as SSO integrations, audit logs, encryption at rest and in transit, and sandbox environments.
-See security features.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
+It offers granular permissions, audit logs, automatic backups, encryption at rest and in transit, and flexible hosting options across multiple regions.
+Note: For industry-specific compliance requirements, consult Hygraph's security documentation or contact sales.

 Pain Points & Solutions